RuiAAPeres/SliderController/README.md

 =======

 - If the Slider's UIViewController contains a UIView that responds to gestures (UIScrollView or UITableView) in some cases, there might be issues with the final position of the Slider
-- It's expected that the user does a complete gesture in order for the Slider to pass from the left to the right side (and vice versa).
-In YouTube iOS's Application for instance, the user doesn't need to do that, only a small gesture is enough for the Slider to travel from left to right (and vice versa)

 -------
 RoadMap